 - Brown Sugar.
 The flavor of dark brown sugar would be a bit too overpowering in this recipe, so I’d stick with light for this.

 - Salt.
-Regular table salt works just fine, but I love the health benefits of Himalayan Pink Salt!
+Regular table salt works just fine, but I love the nutritious benefits of Himalayan Pink Salt!
 Plus it’s so pretty too!

 - Oil.
 Coconut oil adds a lovely flavor to this and I feel like it also makes it slightly crunchier.
 However, canola or vegetable oil work great as well.

 - Water.
 The liquid is part of what helps make granola get nice and crunchy.
-Using part water instead of all oil allows you to cut costs and makes it healthier too!
+Using part water instead of all oil allows you to cut costs and makes it more wholesome too!

 - Vanilla.
 This just helps round out the flavor and makes it extra delicious.